dust-tt/llama-ssp/README.md

 #### Use of custom model
 To use a custom model, add it in `model_params`.
 You can provide a path to HF weights as `model_name`.
 Find weights on the internet, then convert them to HF weights following [these instructions](https://huggingface.co/docs/transformers/main/en/model_doc/llama).

 This step is required if you want to use a 65B model.
-This is because the 65B model provided by decapoda-research performs very bad completions through the code of this repo at the time of the writing.
+This is because the 65B model provided by decapoda-research performed very bad completions through the code of this repo at the time of the writing on the settings.
 Using 65B weights provided by another source then converting them to HF weights was tested and works fine.

+!!
+Any huggingface model can be tested (not only Llama), however speculative sampling requires the draft and the target models to have the same tokenizer.

 #### Memory requirements
 To run these experiments, the sum of available memory should be about 4 times the model size for a regular model, and 2 times the model size for a quantized model